-Any personal injury sustained at NCVE must be reported immediately to your teacher and/or reception.
-A basic first aid kit is available at Reception for emergencies.
+Any personal injury sustained at NCVE must be reported immediately to your teacher and/or Student Services.
+A basic first aid kit is available at Student Services for emergencies.

 The College cannot supply students with medicines or headache tablets.
 This is the student's responsibility.